lgalaz/fullstack-javascript/react/Error_Boundaries/explanation.md

-# Error Boundaries in React - Comprehensive Study Guide
+# Error Boundaries in React

 ## Introduction